-Skinfold Caliper Flexible tape measure (Gulick or otherwise) Protractor (or access to a goniometer) Watch with a second's hand or stopwatch function Calculator

-COURSE FORMAT: Class meetings will include, but are not limited to: lectures, discussions, demonstrations, lab practice, individual and small group quizzes, and/or individual and small group assignments.
+Flexible tape measure (Gulick or otherwise) Watch with a seconds hand or stopwatch function Protractor (or goniometer) Calculator COURSE FORMAT: Class meetings will include, but are not limited to: lectures, discussions, demonstrations, lab practice, individual and small group quizzes, and/or individual and small group assignments.
 Online course content may include lectures, quizzes, video demonstrations and assignments, and individual assignments.